 Patellofemoral pain syndrome affects either one or both of your knees.
-This pain causes you to limit certain knee movements.
+This pain causes you to limit specific knee movements.

 Because of the structural weakness, your knees may balk or give way suddenly.
 Straightening your knees fully or extending your legs often becomes problematic.

 You’re suffering from patellofemoral pain syndrome if you experience any symptoms that include: